CBD is a bit of a mystery to me.

 It’s also important for me to point out that people will respond to CBD differently.
 If you’ve had negative experiences with cannabis or depersonalization then CBD might not be the best option.

-If you want to check out some of the other things that have eased the symptoms of my chronic health issues, you can read about them on our blog.
+If you want to check out some of the other things that have eased the symptoms of my chronic health issues, you can read about them

 Running your own experiments with Bearable?